This article will outline and describe what you need to know before you go out and start buying turtles. Some of this just might surprise you.

 They are often caught and injured in traps in the wild and are stacked on top of each and freighted around in total blackness for a while before being sold to different pet stores.

-I would advise you to strongly consider adopting a pet turtle or tortoise, or at the very least, make sure you are only buying turtles from reputable vendors that are verified and authenticated as being humane.
+If one of those stores are not available in your area, I would advise you to strongly consider adopting a pet turtle or tortoise.
+At the very least, make sure you are only buying turtles from reputable vendors that are verified and authenticated as being humane.

 As was mentioned before, the average lifespan of a pet turtle is between 20 and 40 years.